 Director, M.A.
 Community Music, Certification Levels I and II

-Sasha took Music Together® classes with her children and was thrilled to find a music program which embraced such a rich variety of musical elements.
-As a child Sasha enjoyed making music from a young age and since has played in all sizes of musical ensembles, from duets to symphony orchestras.
+Sasha took Music Together® classes with her children and was thrilled to find a music program with rich music, fun and connection.
+As a child Sasha enjoyed making music from a young age and has since played in all sizes of musical ensembles, from duets to symphony orchestras.

-Sasha took the Music Together® teacher training in 2004, and completed additional training in 2007 to become a Certified Instructor Level I. In 2013 she was awarded Certification Level II by the Music Together Center for Music and Young Children for outstanding achievement.
+Sasha took the Music Together teacher training in 2004, and completed additional training in 2007 to become a Certified Instructor Level I. In 2013 she was awarded Certification Level II by the Music Together Center for Music and Young Children for outstanding achievement and understanding of the Music Together program and philosophy.
+From Sasha, "I love how enriching this program is, seeing how kids grow with it and come to love music, how it supports families and creates opportunities for amazing friendships".

-Sasha recently graduated with an M.A. in Community Music and leads The Circle of Music, an intergenerational choir for people living with dementia.
+Sasha recently graduated from Wilfrid Laurier University with an M.A. in Community Music, named one of the top 20 in 20 Laurier graduates.
+She created and leads The Circle of Music, an inclusive intergenerational choir for people living with cognitive decline, their caregivers and students.

 April is a dance teacher, choreographer, Music Together teacher, and mother.